 HMS Pinafore will be directed by the award-winning Cal McCrystal, who made his ENO directorial debut with the 2018 production of Iolanthe.
 Known for his work on National Theatre’s production of One Man, Two Guvnors and the Paddington film series, McCrystal received universal acclaim for Iolanthe’s creative staging (‘the entire auditorium soon rocked with communal mirth, a rarity in any opera house, and a tonic’, The Observer), and is set to bring the charm of the titular ship to the London Coliseum in this brand new production of HMS Pinafore.

 A story of Portsmouth, patriotism and pinafores.

 HMS Pinafore (sometimes known by its longer title HMS Pinafore; or, The Lass That Loved a Sailor), has a classic Gilbert and Sullivan plot: forbidden love, unforeseen plot twists and a farcical ending.
-When Josephine, the daughter of Captain Corcoran, falls for Ralph Rackstraw, a lowly seaman, she has to contest with her planned marriage to Sir Joseph Porter, the Admiral of the fleet.
+When Josephine, the daughter of Captain Corcoran, falls for Ralph Rackstraw, a lowly seaman, she has to contest with her planned marriage to Sir Joseph Porter, the First Lord of the Admiralty.
 Who she will end up with is anyone’s bet!

 A story of social classes

 As with most of Gilbert & Sullivan’s works, HMS Pinafore is a parody of the world in which it was written, using thinly veiled characters and situations that poke fun at the individuals being mocked.
 Whilst you’d think 19th century references would go over the head of us 21st century opera-goers, you’d be mistaken!

 An allusion that plays into the heart of Pinafore’s love story is the rigidity of the social class structure that exists in Britain, and the rise of unqualified people to positions of authority – something just as relevant in 2021 as it was in 1878!